sjpozzuoli/Daves_Eagles/README.md

 Group 4 Final Project

 ## Second Segment Rubric
 Hi team!
 I needed to get this done this morning so I can not worry about Sun night's deadline (just in case our river running today leaves us wanting more).
-I'm going to go ahead and add a Viz section and please edit it however you like to make it correspond with the Rubric setup that I believe Dave is going to build to match what Steve did for the first segement.
+Please edit this however you like to make it correspond with the Rubric setup.
+I believe Dave is going to build the setup to match what Steve did for the first segement.

 ### Visualization Iteration